aosabook/500lines/bytecode-compiler/bytecompiler.md

 itself, because it's only used in the new function, locally.)

-CPython generates more-efficient bytecode directly from the comprehension, and it's considerably hairier.
+CPython generates more-efficient bytecode directly from the comprehension, in a hairier way.
 Generator comprehensions would add hair too; we won't need them.

 `Expander` uses these helpers: